GraphicsBlast

 We define a variable to hold the names of all the objects we wish to compile (source files), and one to hold the names of the libraries we want to link against.
 Another variable is used to hold any compiler flags we want to use - in this case just -Wall which means to throw all compiler warnings so we get into good habits from the start!

 We variablise the output program name too.
-If you don't provide a name, g++ will give your executable the fairly ugly name of a.out, so we'll use this variable to give your program a reasonable name.
+If you don't provide a name, g++ will give your executable the fairly ugly default name of a.out, so we'll use this variable to give your program a reasonable name.

 Finally, at the very bottom of our makefile, we write what's known as the recipe for our target, similar to what we did before.